Six months ago, most San Fernando Valley voters didn't know Mike Feuer from Adam.

 "You've got to find out who is for you and give them doughnuts or whatever it takes to vote," he said.

-Yaroslavsky's camp has begun efforts to put a tougher face on her campaign after the primary by replacing Sacramento-based consultant Paul Kinney with Taylor.
+Yaroslavsky's camp has begun efforts to put a tougher face on her campaign by replacing Sacramento-based consultant Paul Kinney after the primary with Taylor.
 An aggressive, fast-talking strategist with a long history of local contests, Taylor has already shown that he is willing to run a no-holds-barred campaign.